This page is dedicated to my favorite things

 If they can do it on TV, I can do it on my web site

-This is just a beginning... things are going to change soon.
+This is just a beginning... things will constantly change.

-I'm really annoyed that all (well, most of) the TV shows I watch are for old people.
-Could that be because I'm old?
+I'm also really annoyed that all (well, most of) the TV shows I watch are for old people.
+What does this mean?

 OK, here's what I watch on TV: